Lorentz Invariance Violation and Generalized Uncertainty Principle: Introduction

 \section{Introduction}

-The combination of quantum mechanics and special relativity reveals serious difficulties in describing the one-particle theories.
-As combining the Heisenberg’s uncertainty principle and finiteness of the speed of light $c$ leads to creation and annihilation processes, when studying the Compton wavelength of the particle of interest \cite{garay}.
+The combination of Heisenberg’s uncertainty principle and finiteness of speed of light $c$ is assumed to lead to creation and annihilation processes, especially when studying Compton wavelength of the particle of interest \cite{garay}.
 Another consequence of the space-time foamy structure at small scales is the Lorentz invariance violation (LIV).
-Different approaches for the quantum gravity \cite{guntg}, the yet-to-be-built quantum theory of gravity, have been proposed \cite{garay,isham1}.
-They provide a set of predictions for a minimum measurable length, a maximum observable momentum and an essential modification of the Heisenberg uncertainty principle (GUP).
-The latter is proportional to a quadratic momenta according to string theory, loop quantum gravity and black hole physics.
+For completeness, we mention that the foamy structure at short distances combines quantum mechanics with general relativity.
+Different approaches for quantum gravity \cite{guntg}, the yet-to-be-built quantum theory of gravity, have been proposed \cite{garay,isham1}.
+They provide a set of predictions for a minimal measurable length, and a maximal observable momentum and throughout an essential modification in Heisenberg uncertainty principle.
+The corresponding effective quantum mechanics would be based on generalized uncertainty principle (GUP) \cite{gupqm}.
+According to string theory, loop quantum gravity and black hole physics, GUP is found proportional to a quadratic momenta \cite{refff2b}.
 Based on doubly spacial relativity, a proportionality to first order moments (linear) has been suggested.
-Ali's model \cite{afa1,afa2}, which is utilized in this work, combines both approaches.
+As introduced in Ref. \cite{afa1,afa2}, both approaches can be integrated.
+The resulting one is obviously consistent with doubly special relativity (linear momenta) string theory and black hole physics (quadratic momenta).
+In this regards, people think to combine quantum mechanics and special relativity and hope to reveal serious difficulties in describing the one-particle theories.
+The quantum field theory (QFT) is a perfectly well-defined theoretical framework involving renormalization.
+Wilson and Weinberg and others taught us that there is nothing wrong with it, i.e. QFT provides precise predictions that are successfully tested in experiments.